sakhvalaps/forcelens-website/README.md

 - Lightning Experience & Salesforce Classic
 - Developer Console & Flow Builder
 - Developer, Sandbox, Scratch, and Production Environments

 ---

+## ✦ Technical Specifications
+- **Parser Engine**: Pure JavaScript client-side parser.
+- **Parsing Speed**: Handles 100k+ log lines in `< 100ms`.
+- **Sandbox Security**: Runs strictly within Chrome Extension sandbox isolation.
+- **Authentication**: Zero OAuth configurations required; leverages active cookies (browser session context) to authenticate requests.

+---

+## ✦ FAQ

+**Q: Is it really free?**
+A: Yes!
+All log capturing, tree building, and flow analyzing modules are completely free and run locally.
+The only cost is the API usage fees charged directly by your chosen AI provider if you decide to configure your own key for the AI summaries.

+**Q: Is my code or data safe?**
+A: Absolutely.
+ForceLens has no centralized backend server.
+Logs are parsed on your local machine and stored inside Chrome’s secure local extension storage.
+Outbound AI requests connect directly from your browser to the AI provider endpoint with zero middlemen.

+**Q: Which editions of Salesforce are supported?**
+A: It works everywhere debug logs are generated: Developer Orgs, Scratch Orgs, Sandboxes, and Production Environments.

+---